 Occasionally, an original prescription must be mailed.

 Christian Healthcare Ministries does not share in the cost of medications, except where indicated in their sharing guidelines.
 Regardless of whether the expense is shareable or not, you are still responsible for finding the best possible price.
 If you have questions as to whether your prescriptions are a shareable expense, you should contact them directly or call 800-791-6225 for assistance.
 If your medications costs ARE shareable, we will provide you with the documentation needed to submit for reimbursement.

-The best way to see is to price your individual medications by calling us or clicking here.
+The best way to see is to price your individual medications by calling us or clicking here for our encrypted pricing request form.
 In general, International mail order is best for your expensive medications.
 Some generic and brand name drugs will be cheaper through your local walk-in pharmacy, in which case you can use your existing CHMRx card.
 You can look up retail pharmacy prices right here.